lbdyck/ftpb/README.md

 to the //REPORT DD and will process the data to generate a return code equal to the max return code for the remote job.

+The specification of the z/OS Target may be Yes or No.  If yes, then the data is transferred using z/OS native tranfer methodology.
+If no, then the data is transfered as text (or binary if binary is selected).

+The SYNC option for the z/OS Target enabled z/OS to z/OS processing and allows for the comparison of the ISPF member statistics of both the Source (local) and Target (remote) versions of the PDS.
+This allows the option to Get (copy the target member to the local PDS), Put (copy the local PDS member to the target PDS), or the ability to Compare the target member to the local member.
+During this function the recommended actions (GET/PUT) are presented, with the ability to change or ignore the recommended action.

 For partitioned data sets the dialog provides member selection if a member is not specified as part of the source data set name.
 Two options are provided for the transfer of a PDS.
 One option is to unload